- 10+ Guests Price as advertised*

 - 2-3 Guests +$2,500 per person to trip price*

 Your Trek Travel guides will meet you at Killarney Station at 11:00 AM on the first day of the trip.
-After a shuttle, you’ll arrive at our stunning lakeside hotel, where you'll enjoy a gourmet picnic lunch.
+After a quick 20 minute shuttle you’ll arrive at our stunning 5 star hotel, where you'll enjoy a gourmet picnic lunch.
 You'll then have some time to explore the magnificent gardens before your Trek Travel guides familiarize you with your Trek bicycle, ensuring that you and your bike are the perfect fit.
-Your warm-up ride will take you through the surrounding countryside, providing a small taste of the delights that are in store for the week, and concludes at the magnificent Ard na Sidhe Country House.
-Lovingly restored to its original glory as one of the most beautiful hideaways in Ireland, this country manor has a timeless quality with fine antique furnishings.
+Your warm-up ride will take you through the surrounding countryside, providing a small taste of the delights that are in store for the week, and concludes back at the magnificent Dunloe Hotel and Gardens, a chic estate resplendent with well-tended grounds.
 This evening, you’ll gather with the rest of the group for cocktails, introductions and a discussion of the wonderful week ahead.
-Then, you and your traveling companions will enjoy a sumptuous dinner, overlooking Lake Caragh and surrounded by the mountainous Kerry countryside.
+Then, you and your traveling companions will enjoy a delicious welcome dinner surrounded by the mountainous Kerry countryside.

 Lunch | Social Hour | Dinner

 This morning you will explore the famous Ring of Kerry, along the most beautiful parts of the Iveragh Peninsula.
-Today's ride will lead you to one of the largest islands off the southwest coast of Kerry, Valentia Island, home of the first transatlantic communications link.
+We'll shuttle approximately 30 minutes to the ideal starting point in order to make the most of the day's spectacular scenery; or, if you're feeling avid you can choose to ride straight from the hotel!
+Today’s ride will take you along the northern coast of the peninsula, to a medieval stone fort with beautiful views of the surrounding countryside.
 You’ll stop in the fishing village of Cahersiveen for a relaxing lunch of your choice, whether it's pub-style or at a cozy café.
-Opt to shuttle back to the hotel from here, or continue your ride.
-Today’s longer option takes you through the Glencar Valley, a popular forested birding site, and over Ballaghisheen Pass.
-At day’s end, you'll retire to your stately country hotel and enjoy a pre-dinner stroll through the grounds or a pint in the cozy lounge.
-This evening, you’ll savor fresh fish or other local specialties at the restaurant of your choice.
+After lunch the ride back takes you through the Glencar Valley, a popular forested birding site in the shadow of the Macglillycuddy Reeks, Ireland’s tallest mountain range.
+At day’s end, you'll retire to your stately country hotel and enjoy a pre-dinner stroll through the grounds or a pint in the vaulted library.
+This evening, you’ll savor local specialties at our hotel's plush restaurant.

-This morning, you’ll ride the winding road beside Caragh Lake and eventually follow the shoreline of the Upper Caragh River.
-The stunning views of Glencar Valley will lead you to the Gap of Dunloe, the most famous and picturesque pass in the Ring of Kerry.
-Enjoy lunch at the gourmet Heather Cafe before you ascend the pass by bike or in the shuttle.
-Be sure to capture the panorama of Macgillycuddy’s Reeks before enjoying a well-earned descent.
-Shuttle home from there, or master one final climb up through the Black Valley and up Moll’s Gap before enjoying a long descent into Kenmare.
+You head south this morning, following the winding road that leads to the Gap of Dunloe, the most famous and picturesque pass in the Ring of Kerry.
+Be sure to capture the panorama of Macgillycuddy’s Reeks before enjoying a well-earned descent, passing the Killarney National Park on your left.
+Before stopping for lunch at a local Kerry favorite, master one final climb up through the Black Valley and up Moll’s Gap.
+After lunch, enjoy a long, rolling descent into Kenmare, or choose to loop out and around to the coast and over Blackwater Bridge.
 Cradled in the heart of Kenmare Bay, the bustling town of Kenmare will be your home for the next three nights.
 Enjoy a historic and hilarious walking tour with one of the few true Kenmare locals.
 Our tour culminates with a pint at a pub, naturally, and we may get a few special stories from our guide in exchange for a few pints of Guinness.
 Afterward, you are free to explore Kenmare for dinner.
 Your guides can provide recommendations for excellent dining in this delightful town.

-Caragh Lake to Gap of Dunloe to Kenmare
+Gap of Dunloe to Blackwater Bridge to Kenmare

 Breakfast | Lunch

 This morning’s ride will take you through the vast countryside along the Beara Peninsula.
-You’ll follow winding roads alongside weathered stone walls, past quiet bays, and enjoy views of the dramatic coastline.
-For a short option, follow the rolling country roads back to Kenmare for a delightful bistro lunch.
-If you’re looking for more miles, continue on to Castletownbere for lunch including some of the freshest seafood you've ever tasted.
+You’ll follow winding roads alongside weathered stone walls, past quiet bays and stellar views of the dramatic coastline.
+For a short option, follow the rolling country roads back to Kenmare for a delightful bistro lunch on your own.
+Meanwhile, Today's Ride continues on to Castletownbere where riders will pause for a lunch of your choosing: options are sure to include some of the freshest seafood you've ever tasted.
 Shuttle back from there, or tackle Healy Pass where the high country will lead you to rocky peaks and gorgeous lakes, offering spectacular views of the Bantry Bay.
-This evening, you will be educated on the Irish heritage of whiskey at a private tasting, followed by a delicious meal at our hotel.
+This evening, freshen up and prepare for an entertaining education of the lesser-known drinks of Ireland.
+Your bike guides will swap hats to become your Irish beverage guides, and will take you on an "Ireland Beyond Guinness" tasting journey of locally favored beers, gins, and whiskys.
+This evening, the group will follow the tasting with a wonderful dinner at one of Kenmare’s best restaurants.

 Kenmare to Castletownbere Loop via Healy Pass